-This yellow spice, prepared from the root of a plant called Curcuma longa, has widespread use in Indian and South East Asian cuisine.
-It has a warm, bitter taste and is frequently used to flavour or colour curries and a range of other foods including mustards, butters and cheeses.
+This yellow spice, prepared from the root of a plant called Curcuma longa, has widespread use in Indian and Southeast Asian cuisine.
+It has a warm, bitter taste and is frequently used to flavour or colour curries, rice and a range of other foods including mustards, butters and cheeses.

 Turmeric – specifically, its extract curcumin – has also been used in both traditional Indian (Ayurvedic) and Chinese medicine to treat a range of ailments affecting the blood, liver, joints, immune system, and digestive tract.
 Not only is it thought to provide pain relief, it's touted as a potential cure for diabetes, heart disease and even cancer.

-Although some of the research looks promising, there are issues worth considering before you fork out on curcumin supplements.
+Although some of the research looks promising, there are issues worth considering before you fork out for curcumin supplements.